Penal Code changes to protect vulnerable victims, minors to kick in on Jan 1, 2020

 READ: Marital rape, voyeurism to become offences in ‘sweeping’ changes proposed for Singapore’s penal code

-They added that the abetment of suicide or attempted suicide will continue to be a crime.
+They added that the abetment of either suicide or attempted suicide will continue to be a crime.

 A number of amendments will take effect at a later date, including the raising of the minimum age of criminal responsibility from seven to 10 years old.